xta0/xta0.me/_posts/2023-06-28-Swift-in-depth-1.md

 ### Remote Execution

 - Another significant issue is remote execution, as all actions are remotely executed by default.
-- As each action is isolated and transient, they cannot rely on a shared module cahce.
-This would cause build errors as the cached modules would refer to inputs no longer present
+- As each action is isolated and transient, they cannot rely on a shared module cache.
+This would cause build errors as the cached modules would refer to inputs no longer present.
 - This means every remotely executed Swift compilation has to compile its entire set of dependent Clang modules every time, including the SDK modules.
 - Google saw a 60 - 80% reduction in build time when migrating their remote builds to use explicit modules by avoiding this step.
 - So until we have this in place, Swift can only be efficiently built locally.